Arjun-Mota/arjun-mota.github.io/_posts/2020/algorithm_intuition/2020-09-06-ridge-regression.md

 x has 1's in the first column that will be scores of each record of our dataset, and the rest are all the records.
 We have n records and k features/variables in this matrix.

-This is the only difference in ridge regression compare to linear regression.
+This is the only difference in a ridge regression compare to linear regression.
 By adding a l2 penalty to cost function with alpha give us better coefficients that result in a regression line better than linear regression without regularization.<br/>

 ## Conclusion